Apple is ending the HomePod—here's what to buy instead

 The HomePod Mini, Apple’s new prized smart speaker, is the most obvious replacement for the original HomePod for a number of reasons, not the least of which is the fact that it runs on the same smart system via Siri and, in that regard, seamlessly steps into its larger sibling’s place.

 The Mini doesn’t exactly have the audio chops that the HomePod does, with the original offering more depth and deeper bass.
-However, the Mini still sounds remarkably clear and punches well above its weight class.
-Plus, thanks to the Mini’s ability to create a stereo pair with a fellow Apple smart speaker, it would be more cost-effective (and potentially better sounding) to add a pair of Mini’s to your living room rather than a single HomePod.
+However, the smaller version sounds remarkably clear and punches well above its weight class.
+Plus, thanks to the Mini’s ability to create a stereo pair with a fellow Apple smart speaker, it would be more cost-effective (and potentially better sounding) to add a pair of Minis to your living room rather than a single HomePod.

 The HomePod Mini is also incredibly easy to set up, and integrates fairly well with other parts of the Apple ecosystem.
 It is a tough product to build a smart home around, however.
 Both the Mini and the original HomePod’s smart home control comes strictly from HomeKit, meaning Siri will only be able to control smart home devices that are HomeKit compatible.
 Great, affordable sound is important for smart speakers to have, and the HomePod Mini checks those boxes.
 But smart speakers also need to be, well, smart.